 Confirmed Nomination - a nomination placed by Northwest that is confirmed by Seller’s transporter.

-Contract Year - A period of twelve (12) consecutive Months beginning on November 1 of each calendar year and ending on October 31 of the following calendar year.

 Correct Invoice - An invoice for payment for natural gas delivered each Month.
 The invoice must include the following information: invoice date, invoice number, purchase order number, payment terms, Seller’s name and remit to address, quantity, unit price and total price.
 If any of the above information is missing or is incorrect, the invoice will not be considered a Correct Invoice.

-Daily Contract Quantity or DCQ - A quantity of gas equal to 5000 MMBtu per day.
+Daily Contract Quantity or DCQ - A quantity of gas equal to _____ MMBtu per day.